boothe0/CS386GodotProject/reports/Report-9.md

 Maya:
 - Designed sprite for consumable Nike's Laurel, and upgrades Blade of Hephaestus and Blood of Ares.

+Chandler:
+- Wrote and designed the README and associated documents

 ## 2. Retrospective

 1. Appreciations: All the work the artists have done so far in making the game assets look unique and refined.